 Crochet granny squares

 Start by crocheting 16 granny squares with the color combinations you want.
-If you are not sure how to make a granny square, you can take a look at the video below.
+If you are not sure how to make a granny square, see video below.
 Add 2 rounds to the square in the video and you will get the same size that is crocheted in this cardigan.
 There will be a total of 5 rounds.

 Round 1: Crochet a magic ring and in the ring you start with 3 chain stitches, then you crochet 2 double crochets.
 This will be the first double crochets pair.
 Then crochet two chain stitches.
 Repeat this (3 double crochets+2 chain stitches) a total of 4 times.
 Finish with a slip stitch in the third chain stitch from the start.